Soil: Mesic (Medium)

 Bloom Season: July – August

-Suggested Uses: One of the vetches native to Minnesota!
-This is an excellent restoration plant and is also used as a hedge.
+Suggested Uses: Canadian Milkvetch is one of the vetches native to Minnesota!
+This is an excellent restoration plant and can also be used as a hedge.
 It attracts hummingbirds, birds, butterflies and has value to bees.
 The flowers and seed heads are very useful in bouquets.
+A great plant for heavy clay soils.
+Deer resistant.

 Native Range: Native throughout most of the U.S. Native throughout the state of Minnesota.